 The investor should be aware of the terms of any shareholders’ agreement and articles of association to which they will be subject, once the investment converts and shares in the startup are issued.

-Emer Hughes is an Associate in the Corporate and Commercial team.
+Emer Hughes is a Senior Associate in the Corporate and Commercial team.
 She works on a broad range of corporate and commercial transactions including advising on commercial contracts and shareholder agreements, corporate governance, company restructuring, asset and share acquisitions, VC investments and listings on junior stock markets.